 Spy photographers have spotted a prototype for a new generation of the Porsche 911 Turbo, the everyday supercar.

-Though yet to be confirmed, it’s possible the Turbo S will pair an electric motor with the twin-turbo engine to deliver something approaching 700 hp.
-Recall, Porsche is once again open to electrifying the 911, and the next Turbo is a good starting point.
+We've heard that the Turbo S will eventually be electrified to the tune of 700 hp, though this isn't expected to happen until the updated 992.2 is introduced around 2023.
+Yes, Porsche is working on a hybrid 911 and the Turbo S is a good starting point.
 It fits with Porsche’s top-down strategy for electrification, which has seen a hybrid powertrain used for the range-topping Panamera Turbo S E-Hybrid.